ManlyMarco/RuntimeUnityEditor/README.md

 Note: If the plugin fails to load under BepInEx 4 with a type load exception, move RuntimeUnityEditor.Core.dll to BepInEx/core folder.

 ### How to build
-1. Get Visual Studio 2019 (recommended) or the latest version of Visual Studio 2017.
+1. Get Visual Studio 2019 (or later).
-2. Clone the repository recursively (`git clone --recursive https://github.com/ManlyMarco/RuntimeUnityEditor`).
+2. Clone the repository recursively (`git clone --recursive https://github.com/ManlyMarco/RuntimeUnityEditor`, VS 2022 can do it too).
 3. Open the solution in Visual Studio and hit Build All.

 Notes:
-- If you already have the repository cloned or want to update the mcs submodule you need to run `git submodule update --init --recursive` on your local repository.
+- If you already have the repository cloned or want to update the mcs submodule you need to run `git submodule update --init --recursive` on your local repository (if you have VS 2022 you can do it from the source control tab).
-- You have to reference UnityEngine.dll from Unity 5.x.
-The new UnityEngine.dll forwards all of the split types into their new respective dll files, therefore doing this allows runtime editor to run on any Unity version.
+- An old version of UnityEngine.dll (pre-2017) is used for compatibility with all Unity versions 4.x and above, because the new UnityEngine.dll in 2017+ forwards all of the split types into their new respective dll files.

 ---